Help for Displayator and the Displayable Creator

 Sample Displayable(s)

-Create your own Displayable
+Create your own Displayables

 To create a Displayable, you need an image in the BMP, PNG, GIF or JPEG format (but not JPEG CMYK).
-You need to run the image through the free "Displayable Creator application, available at [www.displayator.com][displatator].
-It is a Java application, so you need to have the Java runtime installed on your computer (version 1.5 or newer.
+You need to run the image through the free "Displayable Creator application, available at www.displayator.com.
+It is a Java application, so you need to have the Java runtime installed on your computer (version 1.5 or newer).
 If Java is not already installed on your computer, you can get it from www.java.com.

 Here is how to create a Displayable: